House MD: Stories Worth Watching

 It was sad that all required reading were novels when I was in school; we were left, perhaps unintentionally, to think that book equals novel, and reading equals reading stories.
 I still remember how thrilled (and mad against my past teachers) I was when I first discovered that there are other things to read than stories: books on science, philosophy, art, design… A treasure carefully hidden by education.

 For a long while now, my rule on stories when it comes to reading has been pretty strict and simple: I don’t read stories.
 But it gets a little more complicated when it comes to visual storytelling.
 For one thing, watching is easy – stories aren’t worth the effort of reading, but I can watch them alright when I’m too tired or too bored.
 Plus, I get kicks out of good tricks of visualization as a visual thinker.
-For one reason or the other, I have watched some TV series like 24, Lost, Fringe, Two and a Half Men and How I Met Your Mother.
+For one reason or the other, I have watched some of the popular TV series.
 They all were little doses of entertainment in days of work or boredom; and with time, I lost interest in all of them.
 I couldn’t imagine what it was like to be a “fan” of a TV series until I hit upon House MD.
 It was different.

 I was introduced to House MD by my girlfriend who said “You have to watch this, there is a guy who thinks like you and another who looks like you!”
 But these personal identifications aren’t the only reason why House MD is so special in my view – there is an objective one.
 Amongst all the shows I watched and I know of second-hand, House MD has a special condition.
 It isn’t an all-embracing mythology like the others.
 A hardcore intellectual standpoint, a strict worldview is described, even advocated in House MD.
 It eliminates all old/new sanctities from religion to humanism; touches all the hot spots from free will to love, from death to polygamy with a physicalistic and evolutionistic approach; it mocks all conformist courtesies and habits.
 Believe it or not, episode by episode it piles a complete modern philosophical system with its ontology, epistemology and ethics.
 Considering how subtle the implementation is, this show fits into one of the definitions of good art as far as I’m concerned; stories of philosophy and science.